Honoring the Choice to Keep Your Camera Off

 -

-Going camera-off gives the nervous system a break from being "on."
+Turning the camera off can give the nervous system a much-needed break from being “on.”

 3. Body Image or Vulnerability